nasir-ahmed1701/Assurant-OrderCalculatorApp-Api/README.md

 ## Not need of any prior configuration.
 Just run the application

-## For reference the Mock data of Orders is available in the OrdersReposiory.cs file.
+## For reference the Mock data of Orders is available in the OrderReposiory.cs (OrderCalculatorApp.Data/Repositories) file.
 ## Use that to pass the input parameters.